Precedence effect: Conditions for occurrence

-For time delays above 50 ms (for speech) or some 100 ms (for music) the delayed sound is perceived as an echo of the first-arriving sound.
-Both sound directions are localized correctly.
+For time delays above 50 ms (for speech) or some 100 ms (for music) the delayed sound is perceived as an echo of the first-arriving sound, and each sound direction is localized separately and correctly.
 The time delay for perceiving echoes depends on the signal characteristics.
-For signals with impulse characteristics, echoes are perceived for delays above 50 ms. For signals with a nearly constant amplitude, the echo threshold can be enhanced up to time differences of 1 to 2 seconds.
+For signals with impulse characteristics, echoes are perceived for delays above 50 ms. For signals with a nearly constant amplitude, the threshold before perceiving an echo can be enhanced up to time differences of 1 to 2 seconds.

 A special appearance of the precedence effect is the Haas effect.
 Haas showed that the precedence effect appears even if the level of the delayed sound is up to 10 dB higher than the level of the first wave front.
-In this case, the range of delays, where the precedence effect works, is reduced to delays between 10 and 30 ms.
+In this case, the precedence effect only works for delays between 10 and 30 ms.

 Applications

-The precedence effect is important for hearing in enclosed rooms.
+The precedence effect is important for hearing in enclosed spaces.
 With the help of this effect, it remains possible to determine the direction of a sound source (e.g. the direction of a speaker) even in the presence of wall reflections.

 Sound reinforcement systems

-Haas' findings can be applied to sound reinforcement systems and public address systems.
-The signal for loudspeakers placed at distant locations from a stage may be delayed electronically by an amount equal to the time sound takes to travel through the air from the stage to the distant location, plus about 10 to 20 milliseconds and played at a level up to 10 dB louder than sound emanating from the stage.
+Haas's findings can be applied to sound reinforcement systems and public address systems.
+The signal for loudspeakers placed at distant locations from a stage may be delayed electronically by an amount equal to the time sound takes to travel through the air from the stage to the distant location, plus about 10 to 20 milliseconds, and played at a level up to 10 dB louder than the sound reaching this location directly from the stage.
 The first arrival of sound from the source on stage determines perceived localization whereas the slightly later sound from delayed loudspeakers simply increases the perceived sound level without negatively affecting localization.
 In this configuration, the listener will localize all sound from the direction of the direct sound, but they will benefit from the higher sound level, which has been enhanced by the loudspeakers.

 Ambience extraction

 The precedence effect can be employed to increase the perception of ambience during the playback of stereo recordings.
-If two speakers are placed to the left and right of the listener (in addition to the main speakers), and fed with the program material delayed by 10 to 20 milliseconds, the random-phase ambience components of the sound will become sufficiently decorrelated that they cannot be localized.
+If two more speakers are placed to the left and right of the listener (in addition to the two main speakers), and are fed with the same program material but delayed by 10 to 20 milliseconds, the random-phase ambience components of the sound will become sufficiently decorrelated that they cannot be localized.
 This effectively extracts the recording's existing ambience, while leaving its foreground "direct" sounds still appearing to come from the front.